 If your eBay business isn’t growing, change something.
 You can try to sell on alternate platforms, source in strange places, or even give up thrifting all together!
 The people whose businesses die are those who can’t adapt.
 Learning to sell on eBay as a beginner means you have to adapt quickly to a marketplace that you don’t control and is always changing.

 10. Take breaks to avoid burnout

 My wife and I have now been selling on eBay for 7 years.
 The only thing that has kept us going during that time is taking breaks from reselling.
 Now, you might have to grind it out for a year in the beginning, but eventually, you’ll be able to take days or a week or two off without it doing any damage to your store.
 We currently have about 1800 items for sale between our two eBay stores and could take a month off (besides shipping) and come back better than ever.

 *Bonus Tip: Invest in your education*

 The fastest way to bypass the competition and increase your sales is to increase your knowledge of what to sell.
 I spent my first 2 years on eBay looking up thousands and thousands of items to try and figure out what exactly worked.
-Luckily for you, I put all of that effort of looking up clothing brands into two eBooks!
-I planned on sharing them only with our followers on Facebook but decided to offer them for sale here to benefit as many people as possible!
-If you made it this far, use code EBOOK37 for 50% off!
+Luckily for you, I put all of that effort into looking up clothing brands into two huge articles!
+I planned on sharing them only with our followers on our Facebook but decided to just post them here to help the community out.
+Check them out: